mzdm/beautiful_soup/README.md

-bs.body!.a!; // get String representation of this element, same as outerHtml bs.find('p', attrs: {'class': 'story'}); // finds first element with html tag "p" and which has "class" attribute with value "story" bs.findAll('a', attrs: {'class': true}); // finds all elements with html tag "a" and which have defined "class" attribute with whatever value
+bs.body!.a!; // get String representation of this element, same as outerHtml bs.find('p', attrs: {'class': 'story'}); // finds first element with html tag "p" and which has "class" attribute with value "story" bs.findAll('a', attrs: {'class': true}); // finds all elements with html tag "a" and which have defined "class" attribute with whatever value bs.find('', customSelector: '#link1'); // find with custom CSS selector (other parameters are ignored)

 Bs4Element bs4 = bs.body!.p!; // quickly with tags